Many or all companies we feature compensate us. Compensation and editorial

 How to Lower Student Loan Payments

-You might have federal loans, private loans, or both.
-You may be able to adjust your loan repayment if you find your monthly loan obligation doesn’t work with your budget or financial goals.
+Whether you have federal or private student loans, you may be able to adjust your loan repayment if you find your monthly loan obligation doesn’t work with your budget or financial goals.
 Here’s a look at how to lower student loan payments and what options you have.

 How to lower federal student loan payments